Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

-The PDF uncertainty is estimated by reweighting the PDF set in the MC simulations to different sets of the NNPDF2.3 parameterization~\cite{NNPDF}.
+The PDF uncertainty is estimated by reweighting the PDF set in the MC simulations to different sets of the NNPDF2.3, computing the $\stw$ value for each set, and taking the standard deviation of these values as the uncertainty~\cite{NNPDF}.

-To have a consistent SM definition and make our result comparable with previous measurements, the {\sc pythia} interpretation of the weak mixing angle is compared to the predictions from modified {\sc resbos} with CTEQ6.6 PDF set~\cite{cteq66}, which uses different values of effective weak mixing angle for leptons and up or down quarks~\cite{zgrad2}.
-A constant $0.00008$ positive shift in $\stw$ in the prediction from {\sc resbos} relative to the LO prediction from {\sc pythia} changes the measured leptonic effective weak mixing angle to $\effstw = 0.23146 \pm 0.00047$, with the same breakdown of uncertainties as above.
+To have a consistent SM definition and make our result comparable with previous measurements, a LO {\sc pythia} interpretation of the weak mixing angle with CTEQ6.6 PDF set~\cite{cteq66} is compared to the predictions from a modified NLO {\sc resbos} with the same PDF set. {\sc resbos} has a more sophisticated treatment of electroweak effects and uses different values of effective weak mixing angle for leptons and up or down quarks~\cite{zgrad2}.
+This study indicates that a $0.00008$ positive shift in $\stw$ for {\sc resbos} relative to LO {\sc pythia} that changes the measured leptonic effective weak mixing angle to $\effstw = 0.23147 \pm 0.00047$, with the same breakdown of uncertainties as above.
 The comparison between our measurement and other experimental results is shown in Fig.~\ref{fig:stw_combined}.
 Our measurement is consistent with the current world average.

 In conclusion, we have measured the effective weak mixing angle $\effstw$ from the distribution of the forward-backward charge asymmetry $A_{FB}$ in the process $\DY$ at the Tevatron.
 This measurement, which supersedes that reported in~\cite{d0-zee-5fb}, uses nearly twice the integrated luminosity and significantly extends the electron acceptance.
 The primary systematic uncertainty is reduced by introducing a new electron energy calibration method.
-The final result from 9.7 fb$^{-1}$ of integrated luminosity is $\effstw=0.23146 \pm 0.00047$, and is the most precise measurement from light quark interactions, and is close to the precision of the world's best measurements performed by the LEP and SLD Collaborations.
+The result from 9.7 fb$^{-1}$ of integrated luminosity is $\effstw=0.23147 \pm 0.00047$, This result is the most precise measurement from light quark interactions, and is close to the precision of the world's best measurements performed by the LEP and SLD Collaborations.